cloudflare/mitmengine/README.md

 ## API
 First, a user must create a `mitmengine.Config` struct to pass into `mitmengine.NewProcessor`.
-A `mitmengine.Config` struct can specify filenames of files containing browser fingerprints, MITM fingerprints, and man-in-the-middle headers.
+A `mitmengine.Config` struct can specify filenames of files containing browser fingerprints, MITM fingerprints, and MITM headers.
 Alternatively, it can also specify a configuration file for reading the previously mentioned files from any other source; right now, mitmengine supports reading these files from Amazon S3 client-compatible databases (including Amazon S3 and Ceph).
 Additional file readers for databases (which we call "loaders") can be defined in the `loaders`